Road-trip on the Côte d’Azur

 In the second part of the day, I go to Cannes via Golfe-Juan.

 Cannes, a city known throughout the world for its International Film Festival and the sandy beaches of the Croisette.
 I go up to Suquet, the old district of Cannes to admire the view of the bay of Cannes and the Croisette.
-To discover this panorama, I go up through the old streets so typical of Mediterranean architecture.
+To discover this panorama, I go up the old alleys so typical of Mediterranean architecture.